Victor Grossman: Defection and life in East Germany

-In 1994, the U.S. Army dropped charges of desertion against him.
-He reclaimed his U.S. passport and traveled to America several times, including a book tour to promote his memoir Crossing the River: A Memoir of the American Left, the Cold War, and Life in East Germany, published in 2003.
-Grossman is a frequent contributor to the Marxist magazine Monthly Review.
+Grossman never renounced his U.S. citizenship or became an East German citizen, and returned to the U.S. for the first time in 1994.
+He was discharged from the Army, but received no jail time and was able to reclaim his U.S. passport.
+He would return to America several times, including on book tour to promote his memoirs Crossing the River: A Memoir of the American Left, the Cold War, and Life in East Germany, (2003) and A Socialist Defector: from Harvard to Karl-Marx-Allee (2019).
+Grossman was a frequent contributor to the Marxist magazine Monthly Review.
+A critic of reunification, he later joined the German Party of Democratic Socialism and Die Linke and maintained an email newsletter, Berlin Dispatches, from 2017 until his death.